o3de/o3de-extras/Gems/ROS2/README.md

 ## Example project

-You can test O3DE ROS2 Gem with [this project](https://github.com/RobotecAI/Ros2WarehouseDemo).
+You can test O3DE ROS2 Gem with the [Robot Vacuum](https://github.com/o3de/RobotVacuumSample) project.
 It will allow you to run robot navigation.
 All necessary assets are included.

 ## User Guides